 However, the right software applied to the right problem can be transformative.
 We’ve seen it with customers who could answer each question with a strong “yes!”

-If you also answer “yes,” then I humbly suggest you give Boardable a try with a no-obligation 14-day trial.
+If you also answer “yes,” then I humbly suggest you give Boardable a try with a no-obligation FREE trial.
 And please, let us know what you think.
 We built Boardable specifically for nonprofits, and we continually enhance it based on your feedback.